sai-educ/math-vocab/README.md

 The one time anything leaves your device is when you press **Listen** — the sentence to be spoken is sent to the voice server so it can be turned into audio.
 Nothing is stored.

+The pages do load **Google Analytics**, used for one purpose only: counting anonymous, aggregate traffic — visit numbers and device type (phone, tablet, or computer) — so we know which devices to keep the tool fast on.
+It reports no personal details and nothing about what a child does inside the Explorer.

 ---